rippa86/new_workshop/exercise1.md

 Click **Save** to create the new Credential.

-Follow the above steps and create another Credential called `GiTEA` with the following details:
+Follow the above steps and create another Credential called `git` with the following details:

 | Name | Value |
 | :------------------ | :----------------- |